The first thing I notice about Fortune Centre is not the food. It is the light

 Green Pasture Cafe focuses on organic ingredients, offering healthier options like salads, soups, and rice sets.
 Their curry rice and taupok salad are well-loved for being flavorful yet light.

-Green Pasture attracts health-conscious diners who seek organic and lighter meals without compromising on flavor.
-Located on the fourth floor (#04-22), it is a five-minute walk from Bugis MRT and operates from Tuesday to Sunday, 10:30 AM to 8:30 PM.
+Location and Opening Hours: Located on the fourth floor (#04-22), it is a five-minute walk from Bugis MRT and operates from Tuesday to Sunday, 10:30 AM to 8:30 PM.
 The walk-in only policy suits those who plan ahead but enjoy spontaneous visits.

-Ideal for those prioritizing organic ingredients and balanced meals, sharing two dishes is a smart way to enjoy variety and fullness without overspending.
+Best for: Ideal for health-conscious diners who are prioritizing organic ingredients and balanced meals, sharing two dishes is a smart way to enjoy variety and fullness without overspending.

 The building is packed during lunch hours, especially from 12:30 PM to 1:30 PM, so come prepared for a queue if you want the best affordable prices.

-Fortune Centre: A Treasure For Those in a Routine
+Fortune Centre: A Treasure Trove in the Healthy Food Scene

 Fortune Centre is a treasure trove of fortune centre cheap eats, offering everything from fried chicken and chicken rice to authentic clam noodles and vegetarian delights like those at Bodhi Deli.
 Whether you’re after a substantial meal, light bites, or a great midday snack with coffee, this packed building has it all without breaking the bank.